Mixed-use assets are holiday homes, boats and aircraft with both private and business use.

 The mixed-use asset rules also apply to GST as well.

 If you're GST-registered, you can claim GST on the percentage of expenses that relate to the business use of the asset.

 Learn more about the GST rules on mixed-use assets in the Tax Information Bulletin.

 Opting out of the mixed-use assets rules

-You can choose to exclude income or expenses relating to your asset from your income tax return when:
+You can choose to exclude income or expenses relating to your asset from your income tax and GST returns when:

 - your income from income-earning use is less than $4,000 for the tax year.
 This excludes income for private use.

 - you have quarantined expenditure which is losses held over to a future tax year to offset against future profits from the asset.
 Some assets cannot be subject to quarantine rules.